sdbrody/prog4crosswords/shell_basics.md

 ## Reading and Writing Text Files

-##### `cat`: print out text file(s)
-To print out text files, use the `cat` command followed by a list of the file names (or just a single file). `cat` is short for "contcatinate", since it will print out the contents of the files, in order, joined together.

 ##### `echo`: print a piece of text (string)
 The `echo` command, followed by a list of strings will simply print those words to the screen.
 Since some characters (e.g., **;**, **(**, **)**, **-**) have special meaning, as we will see in the next section, it's good practice to put your desired output inside double quotes.
 For example `echo "What's your name?"` will print correctly, whereas `echo What's your name?` will not.